 - Click the OK button to finish.

-After enabling system restore, the next step is creating the restore points.
+After enabling it, the next step is creating the restore points.
 To do this, follow these steps:

-- Follow the above process to open the System Protection tab under System Properties once again.
+- Follow the above process again to open the System Protection tab under System Properties.

 - Under Protection Settings, click on the Create button.